 In April 2018, Alameda Health System (AHS) opened its new simulation center, the Health Professions Training and Education Center.
 This cutting-edge facility helps train current and future healthcare professionals and allows them to perfect their skills in a safe and instructive environment.
-Learn more about AHS’ remarkable new simulation center and its HealthPATH program below!
+Keep reading to learn more about AHS’ remarkable new simulation center and its HealthPATH program.

 Alameda Health System Is Committed to Healthcare Education